 How to Write a Notice to Vacate Letter

-Before filling out a notice to vacate letter, ensure you write the state you are in at the top of your form.
+Before filling out a notice to vacate letter, write your state at the top of your form.
 Additionally, date the document with the month, day, and year you fill out the form.

 Step 1 – Provide Delivery Method